rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 > **IMPORTANT:** Before starting the restore make sure all the Kubernetes services on the old cluster nodes are stopped.
 We recommend powering off the nodes to be sure.

-### 2. Place Snapshot <a name="2-snapshot"></a>
+### 2. Place Snapshot
 The snapshot used to restore your etcd cluster is handled differently based on your version of RKE.

-#### For RKE Prior to v0.2.0: Place Snapshot and PKI Bundle on Local
+#### RKE v0.2.0+

+As of RKE v0.2.0, snapshots could be saved in an S3 compatible backend.
+To restore your cluster from the snapshot stored in S3 compatible backend, you can skip this step and retrieve the snapshot in [Step 4: Restore Database](#4-restore-database).
+Otherwise, you will need to place the snapshot directly on the nodes.

 Pick one of the clean nodes.
 That node will be the "target node" for the initial restore.

-Place the snapshot and PKI certificate bundle files in the `/opt/rke/etcd-snapshots` directory on the target node.
+Place your snapshot in `/opt/rke/etcd-snapshots` on the target node.

+#### RKE v0.1.x

 When you take a snapshot, RKE saves a backup of the certificates, i.e. a file named `pki.bundle.tar.gz`, in the same location.
 The snapshot and PKI bundle file are required for the restore process, and they are expected to be in the same location.

+Pick one of the clean nodes.
+That node will be the "target node" for the initial restore.
+Place the snapshot and PKI certificate bundle files in the `/opt/rke/etcd-snapshots` directory on the target node.

 * Snapshot - `<snapshot>.db`
 * PKI Bundle - `pki.bundle.tar.gz`

-#### For RKE v0.2.0 or Later: Place Snapshot on Local or S3

-To restore your etcd cluster from a local snapshot, pick one of the clean nodes.
-That node will be the "target node" for the initial restore.
-Place your snapshot in `/opt/rke/etcd-snapshots` on the target node.

-RKE v0.2.0 also allows you to restore your cluster from an S3 compatible backend.
-To restore your cluster from S3, you will use the [S3 configuration options](#restore-from-snapshot) during step 4: Restore Database.

 ### 3. Configure RKE